Powerful hardware needs robust software to unlock its potential. Case in point: the Netgear XR500 Nighthawk Pro Gaming router.

-The moment a new device connects or disconnects to the network, the router immediately updates its status on the network map.
+The router immediately updates its status on the network when a new device connects or disconnects to the network map.
 There’s no need to refresh like the case of other routers.

-Furthermore, you can click on any of the devices on the map to open up its Device Setting module for more info and related tasks.
+Furthermore, you can click on any device on the map to open up its Device Setting module for more info and related tasks.

 Netgear XR500: Fantastic gaming features

-The XR500 (or should I say DumaOS) takes a different approach online gaming experience from other gaming routers, like the Asus RT-GT5300.
+The XR500 (or DumaOS) takes a different approach to online gaming from other gaming routers, like the Asus RT-GT5300.
 While the Asus has a gamer-only virtual private network (VPN), the RX500 uses a new feature called Geo-Filter.